- Degree & Programs: Information for Prospective Students

 Students who complete the Ph.D. program are poised to take positions in research and teaching universities across the country.

-This book examines the lived experiences and work of African American women educators during the 1880s to the 1960s.
-Specifically, this text portrays an array of Black educators who used their social location as educators and activists to resist and fight the interlocking structures of power, oppression, and privilege that existed across the various educational institutions in the U.S. during this time.
+This new book by Professor Karen A. Johnson examines the lived experiences and work of African American women educators during the 1880s to the 1960s.
 This book seeks to explore these educators' thoughts and teaching practices in an attempt to understand their unique vision of education for Black students and the implications of their work for current educational reform.
+Read More..

 ECS has initiated a campaign to generate funds for what we are calling the ECS Alum Line Teaching Assistantship.
 This assistantship is designed to be funded by our alumni with the belief that small contributions of many can build magnificent things.
 Just click the “ECS Alum Line” button below our masthead at the top of this page.
 Our goal is to raise $50,000 over the next three years.
 Once the goal is reached, we will convene a group of alums to select the first ECS recipient to receive this important support provided by you.